smallbigcake/CybersecurityStudy/CISSP/domain/3-security-architecture-and-engineering.md

 A more complete model adds the chemical reaction between the fuel and the oxidizing agent, creating the fire “tetrahedron.”
 This model is useful in that some fire suppression systems block the chemical reaction itself rather than reducing one of the three components necessary for that reaction.

+#### The Four Primary Stages of Fire

+**Stage 1: The Incipient Stage** At this stage, there is only air ionization and no smoke.
+**Stage 2: The Smoke Stage** In Stage 2, smoke is visible from the point of ignition.
+**Stage 3: The Flame Stage** This is when a flame can be seen with the naked eye.
+**Stage 4: The Heat Stage** At Stage 4, the fire is considerably further down the timescale to the point where there is an intense heat buildup and everything in the area burns.

 Most jurisdictions have standards and guidelines for the fire protection systems for IT equipment:
 * Canada and the United States: NFPA 75, “Standard for the Fire Protection of Information Technology Equipment,” and NFPA 76, “Fire Protection of Telecommunications Facilities.”
 * UK: BS 6266:2011, “Fire protection for electronic equipment installations.”
 Code of practice.
 * Germany: The VdS series of guidelines for fire protection and suppression.

+#### Fire Detection Systems

+Properly protecting a facility from fire requires installing an automated detection and suppression system.
+There are many types of fire detection systems.

+**Fixed-temperature detection** systems trigger suppression when a specific temperature is reached.
+This is the most common type of detector and present in most office buildings.
+The potentially visible sprinkler head serves as both the detection and release mechanism.
+The trigger is usually a metal or plastic component that is in the sprinkler head and melts at a specific temperature.

+There is also a version with a small glass vial containing chemicals that vaporize to over-pressurize and shatter the container at a specific temperature.
+This system is inexpensive and very reliable, even over long periods of time.

+**Rate-of-rise detection** systems trigger suppression when the speed at which the temperature changes reaches a specific level.
+These are often digital temperature measuring devices, which can be fooled by HVAC heating during winter months and thus are not widely deployed.

+**Flame-actuated** systems trigger suppression based on the infrared energy of flames.
+This mechanism is fast and reliable but often fairly expensive.
+Thus, it is often only used in high-risk environments.

+**Smoke-actuated** systems use photoelectric or radioactive ionization sensors as triggers.
+Either method monitors for light or radiation obstruction or reduction across an air gap caused by particles in the air.
+It is intended to be triggered by smoke, but dust and steam can sometimes trigger the alarm.
+The radioactive ionization-based smoke detectors use americium as a source of alpha particles and a Geiger counter to detect the rate of these particles' transmission across the air gap.
+This element produces such low levels of radiation that a layer of dead skin cells is sufficient to block its transmission.

+**Incipient smoke detection** systems, also known as aspirating sensors, are able to detect the chemicals typically associated with the very early stages of combustion before a fire is otherwise detectible via other means.
+These devices are even more costly than flame-actuated sensors and are also only used in high-risk or critical environments.

 #### Wet-Pipe Water Sprinkler Systems